paulscherrerinstitute/fast-feedback-indexer/indexer/README.md

+## Fast feedback indexer C++ library

+This directory contains the code for the fast feedback indexer library, implementaed in C++17 and CUDA.

+### Vector candidate refinement

+The algorithm features four steps

+ 1. Vector candidate sampling (on GPU)
+ 1. Vector candidate refinement (on GPU, optional)
+ 1. Unit cell sampling (on GPU)
+ 1. Unit cell refinement (on CPU)

+The vector candidate refinement can be switched off using the VECTOR_CANDIDATE_REFINEMENT cmake option.

 ### Performance issues

 * Keep memory for each coordinate dimension separate to avoid a stride of 3 elements in GPU kernels